-All research degrees at the University are mapped to the UK QAA Frameworks for Higher Education Qualifications in England and Wales.
+All research degrees at the University are mapped to the UK QAA Frameworks for Higher Education Qualifications in England and Wales and comply with the B3 Conditions of the Office for Students' (OfS) regulatory framework.

-1. Scope of the regulations
+1. Scope of the Regulations

-- 1.1 These regulations normally apply to all doctoral candidates registered for PhD awards, Professional Doctorate (ProfD) courses and Doctorates by Published, Established or Creative works awards. - 1.2 Unless specific mention is made, the regulations do not distinguish between doctoral candidates on different modes of attendance or on different types of awards. - 1.3 Where collaborative programmes diverge from these regulations, these are specified in the programme documentation.
+- 1.1 These regulations normally apply to all doctoral candidates registered for PhD awards, Professional Doctorate (ProfD) courses and Doctorates by Published, Established or Creative Works awards. - 1.2 Unless specific mention is made, the regulations do not distinguish between doctoral candidates on different modes of attendance or on different types of awards. - 1.3 Where collaborative programmes diverge from these regulations, these are specified in the programme documentation.

-2. Changes to the regulations
+2. Changes to the Regulations